Primary tabs

 The options modules will be taught primarily in Lent and Easter terms.
 The selection of options modules offered will be updated annually to respond to changes in the research landscape.
 These will cover the application of the techniques taught in the core modules to specific scientific research problems.

 The programme will also feature non-assessed content designed to broaden the students' knowledge.
-This may take the form of short modules on specialist topics, communication workshops, weekly seminar series and modules on industrial applications led by our industry partners.
+This may take the form of guest lectures on specialist topics, workshops, a weekly seminar series with speakers from academia and industry.

 One to one supervision | Students are under the general direction of the Course Director.
 Each student is assigned an academic contact who guides the student's choice of courses and responds to the student's requests for supervisory guidance.
 Each student is assigned a project supervisor who will guide students during the research project.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |